 Improving Care for Aboriginal Patients Program (ICAP)

-We’re inviting Aboriginal Health Liaison Officers and Koori Mental Health Liaison Officers across Victoria to come together at the ICAP Forum this May in Geelong.
+We’re inviting Aboriginal Health Liaison Officers and Koori Mental Health Liaison Officers across Victoria to come together at the ICAP Forum this June at Lakes Entrance.

 ICAP is an extension and enhancement of the 1982 Aboriginal Hospital Liaison Officer (AHLO) program.